Martin-L\"of reducibility and cost functions: Fragments of Omega and strong jump-traceability

 A cost function~$\cost$ is \emph{benign} \cite{GreenbergNies:benign} if from a rational $\epsilon>0$, we can compute a bound on the length of any sequence $n_1 < s_1 \le n_2 < s_2 \le \cdots \le n_{\ell} < s_{\ell}$ such that $\cost(n_{i},s_{i})\ge \epsilon$ for all $i\le \ell$.
 For example, $\cost_{\Omega}$ is benign, with the bound being $1/\epsilon$.

-A set~$A$ is \emph{strongly jump-traceable} \cite{FigueiraNiesStephan:SJT} if for every order function~$h$ (i.e., every computable, non-decreasing, and unbounded function), for every $\psi$ partial computable in $A$, there is an $h$-bounded c.e.\ trace for~$\psi$, that is, a sequence $\seq{T(n)}$ such that $|T(n)|\le h(n)$, $T(n)$ is uniformly c.e., and $\psi(n)\in T(n)$ for all~$n\in\dom\psi$.
+By an order function we mean a computable, non-decreasing, and unbounded function.
+A set~$A$ is \emph{strongly jump-traceable} if for every order function~$h$, for every $\psi$ partial computable in $A$, there is an $h$-bounded c.e.\ trace for~$\psi$; that is, there is a sequence $\seq{T(n)}$ such that $|T(n)|\le h(n)$, $T(n)$ is uniformly c.e., and $\psi(n)\in T(n)$ for all~$n\in\dom\psi$.
+Figueira et al.\ \cite{FigueiraNiesStephan:SJT} introduced this notion, and built a non-computable c.e.\ of this kind.